tubaman48/CI-MS4-cpb-shop/README.md

 > The colour scheme is based around the "Crystal Palace Band" red jackets with the white and yellow on black band badges.
 > For the home page the red has been used for the body background colour for the band badge logo to blend into with text in yellow.
 > This contrasts nicely with the white on black generic header section (including navigation bar) and the black on white discount banner and footer.
-> The product, order and profile pages revert to a basic black on white in the body, with the use of a strong yellow/gold text for the product summary details.
+> The product, order, review and profile pages revert to a basic black on white in the body, with the use of a strong yellow/gold text for the product summary details.
-> For the Contacts and Gigs pages I've again used the red background to distinguish them as non-merchandise related pages.
+> For the Blogs, Contacts and Gigs pages I've again used the red background to distinguish them as non-merchandise related pages.
 >
 > ### Typography
 >